lichaohui1997/grazing/README.md

 Script run24_species_specific_heatmap.m produces species-specific heatmaps

 Script run25_treemap_2100.R creates heatmaps in Fig. 3

-%Not needed: Script run1_historical_simulation.m downloads and process the historical climate data for the variable 'pr', 'tas', 'hurs', 'sfcWind' from CMIP, and land use data from HYDE database.
-Script run1_historical_simulation_regional.m conducts region-specific reanalysis using historical data, run1_sensitivity_timeframe.m tests the sensitivity of the historical timeframe chosen.
-Script run2_2newclimate.m and run3_5historical_climate.m add more climate data to the ensemble and conduct niche analysis using historical climate and grazing data.

 Key scripts:
 run13_figures_allnew has the scatter plots that are in Figure 1.